 Once it's established the content is valid and its owner is identified, ask for permission to use the material.
 As always, VOA gives credit where credit is due, so the person who created the content should be identified accordingly; it is up to the individual or group whether to use real names or a website/social network username.

 PAYING FOR MATERIAL

 Other than our existing agreements with the news agencies and our freelancers, VOA does not pay for content.
 Please keep this in mind when dealing with user-generated content.
-(Also see Payment, p.
-32)

 DISCLAIMERS